MarcosMasip/e-wallet-self-contained/README.md

 ```
 Adjust `db/h2/data.sql` if you need different credentials; restart native mode to reload.

+Note: The underlying table for users has been standardized to `app_user` (renamed from reserved word `user`) across Postgres and H2 for portability and to avoid SQL dialect edge cases.

 ### Environment Configuration

 Editable variables live in `.env` (created from `.env.example` on first run):